Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

 ## Requirements
 - create a google business account
 - set up some google analytics
-- link you business to the business account so that it is availoable on google
+- link your business to the business account so that it is available on google
 - create a appointment site, where the user can finde all details and where they can book an appointment